 Daily And Weekly Practice

-Daily practice is simple: name your current mission in one sentence.
-Not the ideal mission, not the ultimate mission, but the one that is true right now.
-Then look at your day and ask whether your planned actions advance that mission or compete with it.
+Daily practice is simple: name your current purpose in one sentence.
+Name the direction that is true right now rather than the ideal or ultimate one.
+Do not try to finish the later Personal Mission work here.
+Then look at your day and ask whether your planned actions honor that direction or compete with it.
 Remove one thing that competes.
 Do one thing that advances it.
-Review at the end of the day.
+Review each evening.
 Repeat.

 Weekly, ask harder questions: Did my behavior this week match what I say I am for?
 Did my choices help the people and responsibilities I claim to care about?
 What would someone watching me conclude about my priorities?
 What would I do differently if I took my own stated values seriously?